halcy/Mastodon.py/docs/index.rst

                             # set up as their moved-to address.
         'bot': # Boolean indicating whether this account is automated.
         'fields': # List of up to four dicts with free-form 'name' and 'value' profile info.
+                  # For fields with "this is me" type verification, verified_at is set to the
+                  # last verification date (It is None otherwise)
     }

     mastodon.account_verify_credentials()["source"]